ImTrevorMartin/ImTrevorMartin/README.md

  * I've been called a perfectionist before because I've written the same code hundreds of times to get it perfect.
 I don't think that's true.
 I like exploring; looking through the endless solutions to find the one that's *just* right.
+ * I'm a yapper.
+I love talking about stuff I find cool, but I also **love** listening to stuff other people find cool--even if I'm not smart enough to understand them.
  * I don't drink coffee, but I'm an Earl Grey addict.
 If you give be a box of Earl Grey tea, you will become my favorite person ever.